owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 ```

 If you're interested the project dependencies section of my pyproject.toml for handling
-those different import conditions looks like this:
+those platform specific dependencies looks like this:

 ```toml
 dependencies = [